ethyreal/ethyreal.com/_posts/2017-03-16-asynchronous-error-handling-with-result.md

 categories: swift error functional result
 ---

-Handling error's in swift is fairly straighforward.
+Handling errors in swift is fairly straighforward.
 Let say we have an artist:

 ```swift
 struct Artist {